Comprehensive guides

 • Payment methods: cash or bank card

-• The confiscated items are not Never returned
+• Confiscated items are not returned.

 Common mistakes that cost money